Night of Champions (2014): Aftermath

-The following night on Raw, The Miz defended his Intercontinental title against Dolph Ziggler in a Night of Champions rematch.
+Also on Raw, The Miz defended his Intercontinental title against Dolph Ziggler in a Night of Champions rematch.
 Ziggler regained the title after rolling up The Miz with a handful of tights.
 During his weekly interview with Michael Cole, Triple H scheduled a battle royal for the September 26 episode of SmackDown, with the winner receiving a title match against Ziggler later in the night.

 Also on Raw, Mark Henry addressed his loss to Rusev, but was interrupted by Rusev and Lana.
 A rematch between Rusev and Henry took place afterwards, with Rusev again victorious.

-The Usos (Jey Uso and Jimmy Uso) teamed with Sheamus to take on and defeat Cesaro, and The WWE Tag Team Champions (Goldust and Stardust) on the following Raw.
+The Usos (Jey Uso and Jimmy Uso) teamed with Sheamus to take on and defeat Cesaro, and the WWE Tag Team Champions (Goldust and Stardust) on the following Raw.
+On that week's SmackDown, The Usos defeated Goldust and Stardust via disqualification after Goldust struck Jimmy with a title belt, thus Goldust and Stardust retained the title.